MagLilja/ServProg-Grupp1-Server/README.md

 ## API

-The API has X end points, all producing or consuming JSON data.
+The API has 7 end points, all producing or consuming JSON data.

 ### @GET api/profiles

-returns a response with a list of all profiles.
+Returns a response with a list of all profiles.

 ### @GET api/profiles/search?firstname=<searchword>&lastname=<searchword>